 This interactive program takes a wholehearted approach to living with intractable illnesses.
 Newly diagnosed; post treatment; active treatment and caregivers – you are all welcome!
 It is an opportunity to step back, ask questions, learn new skills, meet new people, and take a fresh look at what it means to co-exist with illness and still flourish.
 It is warm, welcoming, and practical.

-My style of teaching during each session is to incorporate poetry, beauty, music, storytelling, humor and what we can practically do to improve the quality of our everyday living.
+My style of teaching during each session is to incorporate poetry, beauty, music, storytelling, humour and what we can practically do to improve the quality of our everyday living.
 And always lots of opportunity for discussion, break out rooms when helpful, and adapting this material to your needs.

 This is not a program in positivity nor is it a formula.
 Rather it is looking at the realistic facts, and figuring out how to coexist with them, even when you don’t like it, and wish it could be different.